End of US highway 421 |

 |

 Information about US 421's original west terminus can be found on the Boone page.
-In 1932 US 421 was extended south and east, ending in Wilmington.
-That same year it was also extended further west, through Bristol, terminating in Cumberland Gap... but then the very next year it was truncated to Bristol.
-And within the span of another decade or so, US 421 had been re-extended to Cumberland Gap, and then truncated back to Bristol again.
+In 1931 US 421 was extended south and east, ending in Wilmington.
+That same year it was also extended further west, to Bristol.
+Many maps and route logs showed that US 421 went all the way west to Cumberland Gap... but that was never actually the case.

 Likely it was right around this same time that US 421 was also extended a bit further south and west to its current terminus at Federal Point.
 As of 2017, the last southbound marker was nine miles north of US 421's endpoint: